PathPlanning/Continuous-CBS/README.md

 ```
 ./CCBS map.xml task.xml
 ```
-If you want to control the parameters through the input cofig file, you need to launch the application with three parameters:
+If you want to control the parameters through the input config file, you need to launch the application with three parameters:
 ```
 ./CCBS map.xml task.xml config.xml
 ```